-GHoF has three main areas of activity where these strategies are actioned:

-- our social inclusion programmes for those at risk of social exclusion; - our 'Family Fishing' national campaign; - our holiday and weekend 'Have a go!' angling sessions.
+GHoF is looking forward focussing on three main areas of activity in 2022/23: o our social inclusion programmes for those at risk of social exclusion; o our 'Family Fishing' national campaign; o our holiday and weekend 'Have a go!' angling sessions.